awesomemotive/google-analytics-for-wordpress/readme.txt

 You can control who has access to view the Google Analytics Dashboard report in WordPress.
 Our permissions setting allows you to hide Google analytics reports for specific user roles.

-Similarly, we undrestand that some sites may want to exclude logged-in users from Google Analytics tracking.
+Similarly, we understand that some sites may want to exclude logged-in users from Google Analytics tracking.
 MonsterInsights gives you granular control to exclude admin in Google Analytics as well as other user roles.

 Our performance addon allows you to adjust sample rate and site speed sample rates for Google Analytics.